Restraining Orders in Florida

-Temporary Injunctions: Also referred to as an ex parte injunction, this court order is intended to provide a petitioner or other family members with immediate protection from an abuser.
-Upon filing a petition for protection against domestic violence, a clerk will give the petition to a judge who will decide if there is an immediate and present danger of domestic violence.
+Temporary Injunctions: Also referred to as an ex parte injunction, this court order is intended to provide a petitioner or other members of the family with immediate protection from an abuser.
+Upon filing a petition for protection against domestic violence, a clerk will give the petition to a judge who will decide if there is an immediate danger of domestic violence.
 It will take effect as soon as the abuser is served with a copy of the order.

-not last more than 15 days unless a judge grants a continuance.
+It will not last more than 15 days unless a judge grants a continuance.